A6700/Sentiment-Classification-and-Evaluation-of-Product-Reviews-from-Amazon/README.md

 You can use the following steps to train and test the sentiment classifier as well as evaluate the results.

-## Download the repository and two ways to use the system
+## Download the repository and two ways to implement the classifier

 1. Open [cl_sentiment_classifier.py](cl_sentiment_classifier.py) in your running environment.